Book Beat Reading Group: The Phantom of the Opera

 The Book Beat reading group features international works in translation, and discussions are free and open to the public.
 Please call (248) 968-1190 or email bookbeatorders@gmail.com for more information.

-Books will be in stock soon and discounted 15%.
+Books are in stock and discounted 15%.

 Rumors abound that a ghost stalks the dark passages and cellars of the Paris Opera House.
 No one has actually seen this Phantom, but Christine Daaé, a beautiful and talented young singer, has heard his voice.
 He is her “Angel of Music,” coaching her to sing as she never could before.
 When the handsome Viscount begins to court Christine, the mysterious Phantom-consumed by jealousy-rises up to seek revenge.